Nitsorn/mapped_react_map/README.md

 In this repo I will talk about how I built a heavy-functioning map feature for tracking drivers that covers the following:ss

-- Each driver has many jobs
+- Each driver (user) has many jobs
 - We would like to see jobs of one/multiple drivers on a particular day
 - If looking at today, we would like to see each drivers' current position and their route to their future jobs today, as well as their past routes since start of day.
 - If looking at past days, we woud like to see their whole day from start to finish (when they clock out).